Skip to content

 They were probably more ‘satisfied’ with their jobs than we are!

-Fast forward to the present, and take a look at the sheer number of jobs we can do nowadays:
+Fast forward to the present, and look at the sheer number of jobs available now:

 You can be a teacher, a content creator, an influencer, a business owner, a self-taught programmer specializing in one of 20 programming languages…